Échauffour

 Échauffour ([eʃofuʁ]) is a commune in the Orne department in north-western France.

 Geography

 The commune is on the borders of the country of Ouche and the campaign of Alençon.
 Its village is 4.5 km northwest of Sainte-Gauburge-Sainte-Colombe, 9 km north-east of Merlerault, 11 km south-east of Gacé and 20 km west of L'Aigle.

 Covering 3,314 hectares, the territory of Échauffour is the largest in the canton of Merlerault.

+The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.